burlachenkok/exploring-python3/python_details.md

 Lambda functions can be used wherever function objects are required.
 They are syntactically restricted to a single expression.

-## Function and Type Annotation (From Here)
+## Function and Type Annotation

 Function annotations ([link](https://docs.python.org/3/tutorial/controlflow.html#function-annotations)) and type annotation ([link](https://docs.python.org/3/library/typing.html)) are completely optional metadata information about the types used by user-defined functions (see [PEP 3107](https://peps.python.org/pep-3107/) and [PEP 484](https://peps.python.org/pep-0484/) for more information).

 Annotations are stored in the `__annotations__`attribute of the function as a dictionary.

 Parameter annotations are defined by a colon after the parameter name, followed by an expression evaluating the value of the annotation.
-Return annotations are defined by a literal `->`, followed by an expression, similar to the trailing return type in C++.
+Return function annotations are defined by a literal `->`, followed by an expression, similar to the trailing return type in C++.

-Annotations do not affect any part of the function (if the function does not use this system meta information in its logic).
+Annotations do not affect any part of the function (if the function does not use this system metadata in its logic).

-General Convention is using parameter annotations with expressions that produce a `type` value, and this functionality is used to augment Python with type information.
+General Convention uses parameter annotations with expressions that produce a `type` value, and this functionality is used to augment Python with type information.
 Example:
 ```python
 def f(ham:str , eggs:str  =  'eggs' )->str:
     print( "Annotations from function:" , f . __annotations__ )